diegotyner/Vault-Deployment/content/Coding/Projects.md

 SJC Airport effect?
 "Clockclock24"

+AI-Augmented Personal Text Editor
+- Minimalist, just centering on writing-drafting quick notes as you would in google docs, but with a few added features
+	- Hotkey-triggered LLM actions (grammar checks, tone feedback, passive voice, etc)
+	- Context aware chat interface for feedback, ideating

 ### Just fun to think about
 [[Blocks-World]]
 [[Notion-Blog]] - This one could be fun, but the time to benefit ratio is kind of awful.
 Notion exists lol.